NBA power rankings 2024-25: Celtics back on top of final rankings, Thunder, Cavaliers round out top three

 Once the model is finished running, we put its projections next to the latest betting lines for the game to arrive at a relative confidence level for each wager.

-- Moneyline: NBC Sports Bet is recommending a play on the Indiana Pacers on the Moneyline.
+• Moneyline: NBC Sports Bet is staying away from a play on the Moneyline.

 Want even more NBA best bets and predictions from our expert staff & tools?
 Check out the Expert NBA Predictions pagefrom NBC Sports for money line, spread and over/under picks for every game on today’s calendar!